dishb/monstera/README.md

 A lot of this information depends on the environment that Python is being run in.

 ## Documentation:
-To get more information on how to use `monstera`, you can read the documentation [here](https://github.com/dishb/monstera/tree/main/docs).
+To get more information on how to use `monstera`, you can read the documentation in the [`docs`](https://github.com/dishb/monstera/tree/main/docs) directory.

 ## Installation:
 You can install `monstera` with `pip`.